andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 The polling approach is covered in the Microsoft article [Azure Blob storage trigger for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-csharp).

 Below is an abbreviated version of the example given.
-The code uses the `BlobTrigger` and a path to match on:
+The code uses the `BlobTrigger` attribute with the path to match on specified in the constructor:

 ```csharp
 public static class BlobFunction